Cognigy/Documentation/docs/ai-copilot/getting-started.md

 # Getting started with AI Copilot

-In this getting started guide, you will learn how to configure your AI Copilot Workspace.
-AI Copilot comes with a pre-built, default setup and grid configuration, which you can edit directly from the Flow.
-This allows for more flexibility between different grid setups.
-Alternatively you can also manually configure your flow from within the API.
+In this getting started guide, you will learn how to configure your first AI Copilot workspace.
+The AI Copilot workspace comes with a pre-built grid configuration, which you can edit directly from the Flow for more flexibility with different layouts.
+Alternatively, you can also manually configure your AI Copilot workspace using the API Post request.

 {! _includes/ai-copilot/before-you-begin.md !}